weaviate/weaviate-io/developers/weaviate/client-libraries/experimental.md

 #### Start Weaviate

 You will also need a pre-release version of Weaviate.
-Either [download this `docker-compose.yml` file](https://raw.githubusercontent.com/databyjp/wv_python_usertest/main/docker-compose.yml) or save the below in your project directory.
-Then, go to the directory and run `docker compose up -d`.
+Either [download this `docker-compose.yml` file](https://raw.githubusercontent.com/databyjp/wv_python_usertest/main/docker-compose.yml) or save the following code in your project directory as `docker-compose.yml`.

+Go to the directory with your `docker-compose.yml` file and run `docker compose up -d`.

 <details>
   <summary><code>docker-compose.yml</code></summary>